This post may contain affiliate links which won’t change your price but will share some commission.

 - Prepare the frosting: In a large bowl, using an electric mixer beat the softened butter until creamy and smooth.
 Add in the powdered sugar and then beat again.

 - Add the wet ingredients: Add in the cream and the vanilla, beating again until creamy and spreadable.
-Add in and mix until you get a color that you like and the color has been fully mixed in.
+Add in food coloring and mix until you get a color that you like and the color has been fully mixed in.

 - Spread and decorate: Spread the frosting over the top of the cookies and then decorate with your Halloween sprinkles.
 Cut the cookie into 18 bars and enjoy.